John R. Jewitt: Descriptions of the natives' lives

 Jewitt describes in some detail the physical appearance, clothing and hats, jewellery, and face and body painting of the Nootka.
 He explains the household implements (baskets, bags), simple furniture (wooden boxes, tubs, trays) and food, describing it as constantly either feasting or fasting.
 Herring spawn, dried fish, clams, oysters, sea mammal blubber and "train oil" (whale oil) were staples of the diet (the oil was even added to strawberries).
 Venison and bear meat were eaten fresh, but fish was often fermented; a delicacy was salmon roe.
 Jewitt had metal cooking pots from the ship, but was forbidden from preparing his own food—Maquinna insisted that his captives lived and ate as the Nootka did (p.
 51), i.e. boiling and steaming their food (p.
 69).
 The Nootka did not eat salted food or add salt to anything, and Maquinna forbade his captives to make salt (p.
 51).
 Jewitt found a box of chocolate and a case of port wine (p.
 47) from the ship's stores, which gave him much comfort, as the Nootka did not like these delicacies, although they did appreciate molasses, rum, and other spirits.
 The men became completely intoxicated when they had access to alcohol, but the women drank only water (p.
 48), and Jewitt feared for his safety when his captors were drunk.

 Pages of the memoir are devoted to descriptions of activities such as music, dance, and song (which was used to keep time in their ocean paddling); hospitality and gift-giving (the famous potlatch); their customs regarding sex, cleanliness, illness, healing, and death; system of government and punishments; religious beliefs and ceremonies (including the treatment of the parents of twins); and even the manner of sitting and eating.
 Other tribes, often tributaries, are listed, described, and their warriors numbered; Jewitt's transliteration does not always match modern renderings of the names.
 Jewitt mentions the class structure and says that women were excluded from most feasting.
-Women in general were very modest, but female slaves were used for sex.
+Women in general were modest, but female slaves were used for sex.
 Jewitt describes their methods of fishing, trapping bears, and trading (including slave trading).
 He writes about their weapons, and how they made and managed their huge dugout canoes.
 Jewitt introduced a new sort of harpoon, enabling more successful whale hunts, and various other weapons and implements that Maquinna reserved to himself as king.